 Note: Sustainability-driven companies take different approaches to this common goal and are all in different parts of this journey.
 At Conscious Fashion Collective, we celebrate, respect, and honor this diversity in values, expertise, and context of craftsmanship on the supply side, and we also encourage consumers to make purchases aligned with their personal style and values.
 Please refer to each brand's official website to learn more.

-Also, while many of these brands have gotten scrappy and trashy (using otherwise tossed textiles, which we think is awesome), we still bow down to the saying: "Buy less, buy better" - especially that first bit.
-Do you agree?
+Also, while many of these brands have gotten scrappy and trashy (using otherwise tossed textiles, which we think is awesome), we still bow down to the saying: "Buy less, buy better" - while also treasure-hunting at the top 7 online secondhand retailers.

 Pin it & share it:

-This guide contains referral links and was consciously curated in partnership with Ankura, Mondaine, and Nelum Botanics.
+This guide contains referral links and was consciously curated in partnership with Ankura, Mondaine, and Nelum Botanics, and AGAATI.
 If you'd like to see us create more references like this, support us by shopping through this guide or sharing it with two friends.
-We appreciate you! x @consciousfashion @kameachayne
+We appreciate you! @consciousfashion @kameachayne